Mr. Brett Mayfield

 I love Social Studies!!
 I have been fortunate to have opportunities to work on Psychology curriculum development on a national level through the American Psychological Association and to have assisted in writing the 2018 Social Studies Curriculum for Mississippi and training teachers around the state to effectively implement that curriculum.

 On alternate years I teach Problems in American Democracy, which incorporates the Harvard Case Method for studying United State History, citizenship skills, critical thinking development, and podcasting to prepare students to understand and exercise their role as citizens in a complex, multi-faceted democracy.
 I have the best job!!

 I grew up in Byram, Mississippi, and graduated in 1995 from Byram High School.
 As a student, I was an active part of the yearbook staff, Fellowship of Christian Students, Mu Alpha Theta, Beta Club, Speech & Debate team, and served as captain of the Academic Competition (Quiz Bowl) team.
 While in college, I worked as a Youth Ministry Intern and occasional Interim Youth Pastor and I continued serving as a bivocational Youth Pastor during the first nine years of my teaching career.

-I am passionate about mental health and currently serve on the Board of Directors for the National Alliance on Mental Health for Mississippi.
-I have served as Board President since 2016.
+I am passionate about mental health and have previously served on the Board of Directors for the National Alliance on Mental Health for Mississippi.
+I served as Board President from 2016-2020.
 I am a certified trainer for Mental Health First Aid for Youth and have led trainings all over the state to help teachers and caring adults recognize signs of mental health concerns and intervene to assist teenagers in meeting their mental health needs and addressing suicidal thoughts and feelings.
 Feel free to contact me if you know of a group that could benefit from this training.
 (There's a workbook to purchase, but the training is otherwise completely free.
 Our teachers are volunteers and we are happy for any opportunity to share these important skills.)